kevkevinpal/attackathon/README.md

 - Open any channels required to perform the attack, and close them when the attack has competed.

-The final deliverable for the attackathon is a [docker image](TODO) that downloads, installs and runs your attack.
+The final deliverable for the attackathon is a [run script](TODO) that downloads, installs and runs your attack in a kubernetes cluster.

+## Jamming Definition

+The conventional definition of a jamming attack classifies a node as jammed if for all of its channels:

+All of its local(/outbound) HTLC slots are occupied.

+OR

+All of its local(/outbound) liquidity is occupied.

+Given that we are operating within the context of a reputation system, we extend our definition of a node being "jammed" to consider the possibility that the attack may try to use the reputation system _itself_ to disrupt quality of service.

+We therefore expand our definition of a jamming attack to account for
+this:

+All of its **general bucket's** local(/outbound) HTLC slots are occupied.

+OR

+All of its **general bucket's** local(/outbound) liquidity is occupied.

+AND

+All of its peers have **low reputation**.

+This expanded definition accounts for the case where an attacker has successfully sabotaged the reputation of all of a node's peers, so they no longer have access to the **protected bucket** which reserves resources for high reputation peers during an attack.

 ## Network